Global solutions for the gravity water waves system in 2d: Introduction

 \subsubsection{Plan of the paper}

-In section \ref{secproof} we give the strategy of our proof through Propositions \ref{prolocal2}-\ref{prodecay}.
-In section \ref{secproofmain} we prove the main Theorem \ref{maintheo} assuming these Propositions.
+In section \ref{secproof} we describe in detail the strategy of our proof through Propositions \ref{prolocal2}-\ref{prodecay}.
+In section \ref{secproofmain} we prove the main Theorem \ref{maintheo} assuming these propositions.
 In section \ref{secEuler} we state Propositions \ref{proE1}-\ref{proE4} and show how they imply the decay and the control of lower Sobolev norms stated in Proposition \ref{prodecay}.
 Propositions \ref{proE1}-\ref{proE4} are then proved in sections \ref{secproE1} and \ref{secproE4}.
-In \ref{secL} we start by describing the change of coordinates used by Wu in \cite{WuAG}, the cubic equations obtained there, and the associated energy functional.
-We then proceed to show Proposition \ref{prok}. i.e. that the change of coordinates used is a diffeomorphism, on any time interval where one has a small solution satisfying certain a priori bounds.
+In section \ref{secL} we describe the change of coordinates used by Wu in \cite{WuAG}, the cubic equations obtained there, and the associated energy functional.
 In section \ref{secproenergy} we prove the energy estimates contained in Proposition \ref{proenergy} via Propositions \ref{proenergy1}-\ref{proenergy3}.
-These are later proved in the appendix, in sections \ref{secproenergy1}-\ref{secproenergy3}.
+We then prove Proposition \ref{prok}. i.e. that the change of coordinates used is a diffeomorphism, on any time interval where one has a small solution satisfying certain a priori bounds.
 The transition of energy norms to Eulerian coordinates is done in section \ref{secproLE}, where we prove Proposition \ref{proLE}.
 In appendix \ref{appWu} we first give some variants of the estimates used in \cite{WuAG} that are compatible with our energy estimates.
-Section \ref{secop} contains some estimates for singular integral operators of ``Calderon commutators'' type that are used in the course of the energy estimates.
-The full energy argument is then performed in the appendix \ref{secEE}.
-In \ref{secsym} we calculate the resonant contribution of the cubic nonlinearities in Eulerian coordinates, after the application of the normal form.
-This is needed to relate the water waves equation in the form \eqref{WWcubicmodel}, to the model \eqref{modeleq}.
-Finally, in appendix \ref{appR}, we give some estimates on the Dirichlet-Neumann operator and treat the higher order remainders in \eqref{WWcubicmodel}.
+Section \ref{secop} contains some estimates for singular integral operators of ``Calder\'{o}n commutators'' type that are used in the course of the energy estimates.
+In appendix \ref{secsym} we calculate the resonant contribution of the cubic nonlinearities in Eulerian coordinates, after the application of the normal form.
+Appendix \ref{appR} contains estimates for the quartic and higher order remainders in the equation \eqref{WWE}.